ladybug-tools/spider/burning-manalemma-2017/README.md

 The mission is something like this:

 * Single index.html
-*	 Handles opening and displaying any and all files in sub-folders and whereever
+*	 Handles opening and displaying any and all files in sub-folders and wherever
 * Single main menu
 	* Written in Markdown
 * Multiple sub folders